-Educated in Worthing, I initially learnt the piano then the violin at school and was a regular participant in the Worthing Music Festival and leader of the Worthing Intermediate and Youth Orchestras.
+Educated in Worthing, Sally learnt the piano then the violin at school and was a regular participant in the Worthing Music Festival and leader of the Worthing Intermediate and Youth Orchestras.

-I gained my music degree at the Royal Academy of Music and my teaching qualification at Middlesex Polytechnic.
+Sally gained her music degree at the Royal Academy of Music and her teaching qualification at Middlesex Polytechnic.

-My roots with West Sussex stayed strong and I regularly returned in the school holidays to lead the WSCYO under the baton of Peter Turton and John Atkins, the former County Music Advisor.
+Her roots with West Sussex stayed strong and she regularly returned in the school holidays to lead the West Sussex County Youth Orchestra under the baton of Peter Turton and John Atkins, the former County Music Advisor.

-My career began teaching class music in a secondary school in Huntingdon for two years, after which I again returned to my home county, taking up a peripatetic violin teaching role.
+Her career began teaching class music in a secondary school in Huntingdon for two years, after which she again returned to her home county, taking up a peripatetic violin teaching role.
 This was in local schools in the Chichester/Bognor area and conducting string ensembles in the ChichesterMusic Centre.

-Eight years later, I moved across to Worthing in the same role and then became involved in various management roles within the then West Sussex Music Support Service.
+Eight years later, she moved across to Worthing in the same role and then became involved in various management roles within the then West Sussex Music Support Service.

-I have always been passionate about teaching young children to enjoy music and over 37 years have embraced a rich and varied career teaching thousands of children to enjoy music through the violin, piano, and recorder.
-I particularly enjoy mentoring young teachers, directing ensembles in music centres and teaching music within a whole class instrumental setting.
+Sally has always been passionate about teaching young children to enjoy music and over 37 years she has embraced a rich and varied career teaching thousands of children to enjoy music through the violin, piano and recorder.
+She particularly enjoys mentoring young teachers, directing ensembles in music centres and teaching music within a whole class instrumental setting.
 These have been interspersed with a wide variety of concerts and other performing opportunities with several tours abroad.

-Initially we set up opportunities for our higher-level students to listen to the orchestra rehearsing, which for some of them was their first time attending a live professional orchestral rehearsal.
-They were privileged to hear top soloists with Nicola Benedetti being a particular inspiration to them as she took the time to chat with them after rehearsing her concerto.
-The Schools concerts began four years ago???? where an annual performance was given in Worthing Assembly Hall by Worthing Symphony Orchestra.
+Initially they set up opportunities for higher-level students to listen to the orchestra rehearsing, which for some of them was their first time attending a live professional orchestral rehearsal.
+They were privileged to hear top soloists, with Nicola Benedetti being a particular inspiration to them as she took the time to chat with them after rehearsing her concerto.
+The Schools concerts began a few years ago where an annual performance was given in Worthing Assembly Hall by Worthing Symphony Orchestra.
 Over 800 pupils from local primary schools packed the Assembly Hall and enjoyed an hour of listening and learning about the instruments of the orchestra.

-I met my husband whilst attending jive classes and my hobbies include spending time with my two daughters, keeping fit, gardening (with a miniature railway round it) walking on the downs and growing our own vegetables on our allotment.
+Sally met her husband whilst attending jive classes and her hobbies include spending time with her two daughters, keeping fit, gardening (with a miniature railway round it) walking on the downs and growing vegetables in her allotment.